Daytona International Speedway: Tri-oval

 Daytona's tri-oval is 2.500 mi long with 31° banking in the turns and 18° banking at the start/finish line.
 The front straight is 3800 ft long and the back straight (or "superstretch") is 3000 ft long.
 The tri-oval shape was revolutionary at the time as it greatly improved sight lines for fans.
-It is one of the two tracks on the NASCAR Cup Series circuit that uses restrictor plates to slow the cars down due to the high speeds, the other being Talladega Superspeedway.
+It is one of the three tracks on the NASCAR Cup Series circuit that are considered "drafting tracks", the others being Talladega Superspeedway and Atlanta Motor Speedway.

 On July 15, 2010, repaving of the track began.
 This came almost a year earlier than planned due to the track coming apart during the 2010 Daytona 500.
 The project used an estimated 50,000 tons of asphalt to repave 1.4 e6sqft including the racing surface, apron, skid pads and pit road.
 Because of good weather, the project was completed ahead of schedule.

 On October 9, 2013, Colin Braun drove a Daytona Prototype car prepared by Michael Shank Racing to set a single-lap record on the tri-oval configuration of 222.971 mph.
 During NASCAR events, it takes less than a minute for the cars to complete a lap around the 2.500 mi tri-oval course.